alicefrsr/react-quiz/README.md

-# React quiz
+# React Quiz

-Simple React quiz with 15 questions, 4 possible answers for each.
+> A simple React Quiz with 15 questions, with 4 possible answers.

-Built to learn and practice: useReducer, the Context API, how to set up and deploy a fake REST API Server using JSON-server.
+To learn and practice: useReducer, the Context API, how to set up a fake REST API Server using JSON-server.

 ### Functionalities:

 #### Timer:

-A 2 min 30 countdown automatically starts when clicking on the Start button.
+A 2min30sec countdown automatically starts when clicking on the Start button.
 Upon completion or if time runs out, user gets redirected to results screen displaying total amount of points earned.